AFDM74/docs/en/orm/associations.rst

 - **className**: the class name of the model being associated to the current model.
-If you're defining a 'Article belongsToMany Tag' relationship, the className key should equal 'Tags.'
+If you're defining a 'Article belongsToMany Tag' relationship, the className key in the Articles Model should equal 'Tags' and the same way around for the Tags Model.
 - **joinTable**: The name of the join table used in this association (if the current table doesn't adhere to the naming convention for belongsToMany join tables).
 By default this table